bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

 @import "mobile.blocks/button/button.css";    /* Specifics for mobile */
 ```

-Separating the representation of the `button` block into different levels allows you to:
+Separating representations of the `button` block by levels allows you to:

 * Completely override a block's appearance on another redefinition level.